Once upon a time, buying an iPad just meant buying the iPad. There was one model, and nothing else on the market came close to it.

 iPad (From £319)

 All things considered, this feels like the iPad for the vast majority of people.
-It's the cheapest of the bunch at £319 for the 32GB model, it's still plenty powerful, it still looks great, and it'll run any apps, games, or media you throw at it.
+It's the cheapest of the bunch at £319 for the 32GB model, it's still solidly powerful, it still looks good, and it'll run any apps, games, or media you throw at it.
 And now Pencil support makes it vastly more appealing.
-For most buyers today, this is probably your iPad.

 Buy the iPad (2018) if… you want a well-rounded, well-priced tablet with Pencil support